ElementsProject/lightning/doc/lightning-cli.1.md

 in a `commando` command to be sent to the connected peer with id `peerid`, using rune `rune`.
-This also means that any `--filter` is handed via commando to the remote peer to reduce its output (which it will do it it is v23.02 or newer), rather than trying to do so locally.
+This also means that any `--filter` is handed via commando to the remote peer to reduce its output (which it will do if it is v23.02 or newer), rather than trying to do so locally.
 Note that currently `-N` is not supported by commando.

 COMMANDS